TheRealWalker-creator/TheRealWalker-creator/README.md

-- 👋 Hi, I’m @TheRealWalker-creator
+- 👋 Hi, I’m @TheRealWalker-tecnology enthusiast
 - 👀 I’m interested in Ethical hacking and Cyber security
 - 🌱 I’m currently learning Python programming language
 - 💞️ I’m looking to collaborate on building and strengthning Nigeria's cyber security to curb the growth of fraudulent activities